 - By Taxi

 Book your taxi transfer online easily and safely from the airport or port to any location via our partner website.

 Detailed directions will be sent to you when you book through CreteTravel.com

-Dining: A delicious breakfast, including homemade grape jam, is served to your terrace and is included in the room price.
+- Dining: A delicious breakfast, including homemade grape jam, is served on your terrace and is included in the room price.
 Dinner can also be arranged in the Boutari restaurant with a range of local dishes available (all paired with the estates’ wines, of course).

-Parking: Parking is available in the Estate premises
+- Parking: Parking is available on the Estate premises